 In order to get the perfect cut out when using a cookie cutter, you need to make sure the dough is of the right thickness.
 If the dough is too thin, the shape might get torn once you try cutting the shape out, and if the dough is too thick, the form might be distorted once it bakes since the dough will spread more.
 It might also be raw in the middle if the dough is too thick.
 Keep the dough’s thickness even throughout the dough, so when the cookies bake, they bake evenly.
 Also, if your dough will be expanding a lot in the oven, roll the dough thinner.
 If your dough will not expand much in the oven, roll thicker.
 Make sure to use cutters with softer edges if your dough expands a lot.

-Choose the right recipe.
+Choose the right recipe

-When it comes to cookie-cutter, you n use them on about every type of cookie dough; however, in order to achieve the perfect results, you need to choose the right kind of dough.
-A dough that is too wet or running will be hard to work with alongside the cookie-cutter as the shape won’t stay.
+When it comes to cookie-cutter, you use them on about every type of cookie dough; however, in order to achieve the perfect results, you need to choose the right kind of dough.
+A dough that is too wet or running will be hard to work with alongside the cookie-cutter as the shape will not stay.
 A dough that is too firm will have you eating brick-hard cookies.
 You should use a dough that has high content of butter in it as it will help your dough get off from the cookie cutter with ease.

 How to properly use cookie cutters